kubevault/kubevault/docs/guides/secret-engines/mysql/overview.md

 appbinding.appcatalog.appscode.com/vault-app created
 ```

-`demo-sa` serviceaccount in the above AppBinding has the following permission in Vault.

-To create `demo-sa` serviceaccount run the following command:
+You need to create `demo-sa` serviceaccount by running following command:

 ```console
 $ kubectl create serviceaccount -n demo demo-sa serviceaccount/demo-sa created
 ```

-Now you need to create policy with following capabilities, which will be assigned to a role.
+`demo-sa` serviceaccount in the above AppBinding need to have the policy with following capabilities in Vault.

 ```hcl
 path "sys/mounts" {